sunitparekh/data-anonymization/README.md

 ## What is data anonymization?

-For almost all the project it is almost a need to have production data dump to run performance tests, rehearsal production releases and debugging production issues.
+For almost all the project it is a need to have production data dump in order to run performance tests, rehearsal production releases and debugging production issues.
-However, getting production data and using it is not feasible due to multiple reasons and one of them is users personal data in database.
-And hence the need of data anonymization.
+However, getting production data and using it is not feasible due to multiple reasons, one of them being that personal user data would be exposed.
+And thus arises the need for data anonymization.
 This tool helps you to get anonymized production data dump using either Blacklist or Whitelist strategies.

 ## Anonymization Strategies

 ### Blacklist
-This approach is essentially to leave all fields unchanged with the exception of a few which are scrambled/anonymized (hence the name blacklist).
+This approach essentially leaves all fields unchanged with the exception of those specified by the user, which are scrambled/anonymized (hence the name blacklist).
-Blacklist create a copy of prod database and choose the fields to be anonymized like e.g. username, password, email, name, geo location etc. Most of the fields had different rules e.g. password as always set to same value for all user, email need to be valid email (we used gmail trick with +N appended to it).
+Blacklist create a copy of prod database and chooses the fields to be anonymized like e.g. username, password, email, name, geo location etc. based on user specification Most of the fields had different rules e.g. password as always set to same value for all users, email needs to be valid.
-Problem with this approach is, if new fields are added it will not be anonymized be default.
-Risk of user personal data passing through in future.
+The problem with this approach is that when new fields are added they will not be anonymized by default.
+Human error in omitting users personal data could be damaging.

 ```ruby
 database 'DatabaseName' do